developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure the state of the *Hotspot Mode* of the WLAN adapter on a Zebra Android device.

-- If the value ***Off*** is chosen, then the *Hotspot Mode* is turned OFF, preventing the device from sharing its Internet connection as a WLAN Hotspot.
-Any other existing configuration related to *Hotspot Mode* will not be affected, allowing *Hotspot Mode* to be configured and tested, then turned OFF and back ON without having to reconfigure it.
+- If the value ***Off*** is chosen, prevents the device from sharing its Internet connection as a WLAN Hotspot.
+Existing *Hotspot Mode* configuration settings are not affected, allowing *Hotspot Mode* to be configured and tested, then turned OFF and back ON without reconfiguration.

-- If the value ***On*** is chosen, then the *Hotspot Mode* is turned ON, allowing the device to share its Internet connection as a WLAN Hotspot, subject to appropriate configuration related to *Hotspot Mode*.
+- If the value ***On*** is chosen, the device can share its Internet connection as a WLAN Hotspot, subject to appropriate configuration settings related to *Hotspot Mode*.

 ### Wireless LAN Configuration - Hotspot Options